Harold Pinter Theatre London

 Frequently Asked Questions

-The box office is open from 10am to 6pm between Tuesday to Friday for ticket collection and purchases.
-The box office is closed Saturday, Sunday and Monday.
+The box office is open from 10am to 6.30pm between Tuesday to Saturday for ticket collection and purchases.
+The box office is open from 10am - 5pm on Monday and closed on Sunday.
 The box office may not allow advance bookings for future shows half an hour before that day's show starts as they will be focused on ticket collection for that day's performance.

 The theatre opens 60 minutes before the show starts.
 The bars will be open but standing space can be limited so it is recommended that you purchase your drinks and program, then head to your seat soon after you arrive.